-You'll spend some time on the ground getting to know an instructor, learning the steps pilots take to prepare for a safe flight, and how the controls maneuver the aircraft.
+You'll spend some time on the ground getting to know the CFI, learning the steps pilots take to prepare for a safe flight, and how the controls maneuver the aircraft.
 Then you'll climb into the pilot's seat and begin your first

 What to Expect:

-If you decide to get your pilots license with the SGFC you can expect a few things on your journey.
-You'll work closely with an instructor spending hours in the air and on the ground.
+If you decide to get your pilots license you can expect a few things on your journey.
+You'll work closely with a Certified Flight Instructor (CFI) spending hours in the air and on the ground.
 You'll also work on your own with training manuals learning the procedures before you practice them in the plane.
 You'll learn regulations, radio communications, meteorology, and the wide breadth of knowledge that pilots must employ.

 To become a private pilot you'll spend a required minimum of 40 hours in the air (the national average for student pilots is 50-70 hours) before obtaining your private pilot certificate.
 During these hours you'll train with an instructor, progress to doing nearby solo flights, and then move on to cross country flight planning and night flying.
 Toward the end of your training you'll take several solo long-distance flights over scenic Montana.

-For more information on the details of learning to fly, visit AOPA's LetsGoFlying.com.
+For more information on the details of learning to fly, visit Vetter Aviation or AOPA's LetsGoFlying.com.

 a video example of an introductory flight